 We believe that every company in every industry deserves an effective, attractive website.
 To that end, we’d like to introduce a website critique that you can use to quickly assess your own website for weak spots.
 Here are the requirements we look for in a high-performing website.
 Feel free to use this list to perform a self-evaluation.

 In the web design industry, customer experience is also known as “User Experience,” or UX.
-Since your company website is the first thing your prospective customer may see, it’s important that it be usable, attractive, and professional.
+Since your company website is the first thing your prospective customer may see, the best web design companies know it’s important that it be usable, attractive, and professional.
 And that’s just what we look for in the first step of a deep website critique.
 Is your website supporting a good customer experience with these items?

 Enticing Calls to Action